 07 of 10

 Up until a few years ago, vacations in Belfast or Derry might have ranked as holidays in hell.
 Today, Northern Ireland is a peaceful place.
 And you will be amazed to notice hundreds of small differences between the six Ulster counties and the Republic of Ireland, from the local currency to the reflections of the turbulent Irish past and partition.
 It sometimes feels like two cultures - and it may well be that case.

 08 of 10

 A cornucopia of reasonably priced opportunities for air travel to Ireland has made going there easy.
 And with the major airports of Dublin, Belfast, and Shannon, you can arrive quite near your intended destination too.
-Car rental is widely available and safe driving in Ireland a matter of observing a few basic rules.
+Car rentals are widely available and safe driving in Ireland is a matter of observing a few basic rules.
 And always remember, the geographical extremes of Ireland are just a day's journey apart.Continue to 9 of 10 below.

 09 of 10

 Yes, you can find "Irish Pubs" nearly everywhere from Ohio to Outer Mongolia.
 But these Ersatz-Irish hostelries seem to come straight from central casting most of the time.
 The al Irish pubs can only be found in Ireland - from sawdust-and-spit affairs frequented by Cavan pig-farmers to those top pubs in Dublin.
 If you haven't had your Guinness in a pub in Ireland you have not lived... some may say.

 10 of 10

 Chances are you have some Irish ancestors - if you are from the USA, Canada, Australia, or any other far-flung place where the British Empire once meddled.
 Explore these roots.